 Tyres from the Factory

 From the factory, our car was fitted with Continentals (18″).
 These were brand new and lasted about 12,000 miles on the front and nearly 14,000 on the rear.
 They seemed to really struggle in the wet, something confirmed by many other VRS owners too.

 Our Tyre of choice

 Our tyre of choice is the Goodyear Eagle F1 Asymmetric 3.
-It’s a high performance tyre offering great levels of wet and dry grip but with one big advantage – noise.
+It’s a high-performance tyre offering great levels of wet and dry grip but with one big advantage – noise.
 They are rated at just 67 decibels.
-Compared to the Pirelli P Zero’s rating of 72dB – its quite a difference and I our experience cut road noise considerably.
+Compared to the Pirelli P Zero’s rating of 72dB – it’s quite a difference and in our experience cut road noise considerably.

 With so much performance (namely torque) on tap (running a DTUK box) we were surprised with the grip offered by the F1s.
 The continentals couldn’t cope at the best of times running standard power so we’d certainly have our reservations in using them if you’re pushing more power than standard through the front wheels.

-They feature Rim Protection which is great peace of mind if you’re letting the Mrs drive (not being sexist – just my experience).
-It’s not going to save them from a direct hit but it’s enough to afford a little protection if they get a little too close when parking.
+They feature Rim Protection which is a great peace of mind if you’re letting the Mrs drive (not being sexist – just my experience).
+It’s not going to save them from a direct hit but it’s enough to afford a little protection from a glancing blow.

-Price wise the Goodyear Eagle F1 Asymmetric 3 seem to retail for around the £80 mark.
+Price-wise, the Goodyear Eagle F1 Asymmetric 3 seems to retail for around the £80 mark.
 They aren’t quite budget but not in 3 figures either.